 They must follow the guidelines set out in Approved Document J, which shows what is necessary for air supplies, hearths, flue linings and chimney labelling where the flue outlet can be positioned.
 See diagrams 3.4 & 3.5 for gas appliances and diagram 4.2 for oil appliances.

 Each boiler must have a minimum efficiency of 86% for gas and 85% for oil.
 The replacement of a gas boiler will probably have to be a condensing boiler unless there is sufficient reason why one cannot be installed.
 An assessment is carried out by a registered installer on the type of boiler you will be required to have.
-The assessment is described in the Department for Communities and Local Government publication:
+The assessment is described in the Ministry of Housing, Communities and Local Government publication:

 Condensing Boilers - A condensing boiler with a SEDBUK rating of A or B should be installed unless an assessment carried out by a Gas Safe Register installer from 1 April 2009 suggests that it is not viable to install one, then less efficient boilers with SEDBUK Ratings of C or D can be installed providing they have meet the minimum efficiency as stated above.